ykiu/gql-in-ts/README.md

 }));
 ```

-To compile a query with variables, pass the definitions of the variables and a callback to `compileGraphQL` in the same way described for `graphql`:
+Likewise, pass the definitions of variables and a callback to `compileGraphQL` to compile a query with variables:

 ```ts
 const compiled = compileGraphQL('query', { avatarSize: 'Int!' })(($) => ({